 These days I do poems in my shows - Mary Oliver, Robert Frost, Dylan Thomas, and had plans for a CD alternating songs and poems by different writers, where Dave Carter and Annie Gallup would hang out with Dylan Thomas and Edna St. Vincent Millay.
 However, I was declined permission to record some of the poems, so it is not to be.
 I can record any published song for a standard (and reasonable) fee, but there is no standard for recording poems.

-My mother passed away on the 30th of April, 2006.
+My mother died on the 30th of April, 2006.
 The night before she died, we sang her songs she'd taught us, including "All God's Chil'n Got Shoes".
 Since she hadn't been able to walk for her last year, the song hit home in a new way.
 And it struck me that the heaven in the song was not some concept of heaven, but, simply, the glorious and infinite sky around us.
 And that my mother was going there.
 "When I get to heaven, gonna put on my shoes, I'm gonna walk all over God's heaven."
 In the wake of her passing, I began tracking down spirituals and studying their history and the story of slavery in America.
 There's a great source book called Slave Songs of the United States, published in 1867, full of obscure gems - I've only ever heard three of the 130 songs performed - and it includes the original, more lyrically vivid "Michael Row the Boat Ashore", a Sea Islands rowing song addressed to the archangel Michael, a prayer for safe passage.
 This book is a pure source of the real thing.
 The spirituals were popularized in classical choral arrangements, but to me the original, wild way of using songs in participatory ritual to bind and lift an oppressed community is much more interesting.
 You can hear it on Alan Lomax's field recordings (Rounder's Southern Journey Series) of Bessie Jones, John Davis and the other Georgia Sea Island singers, recorded around 1960 and still performing in the old call and response/ring shout style.
 My mother was Jewish, a former union steward who shouted "Jim Crow Must Go!" on sound trucks in the early Civil Rights movement, and drove into the Beethoven School in Chicago to tutor poor kids until she was too sick to drive.
 I'm fascinated by the connection between the Biblical story of Exodus, and what the African Americans did with it, finding the living heart of a religion twisted beyond recognition by centuries of institutionalized idolatry and sham.
 I expect to record some of this music after a few more months of research.
 Because, you know, it's public domain, as, in the new Jerusalem, everything will be.
 I try not to take these songs for granted anymore.